AXP-OS/axpos-org/content/docs/guides/setup.md

 ### Optional: Activate Google support

-The _Regular_ flavor of AXP.OS comes with [microG](https://microg.org/) included, as well with the Google Play store (internal name "Phonesky") but **both are not activated by default** (this exactly wanted that way, leaving the choice to the user).
+The _Pro_ flavor of AXP.OS comes with [microG](https://microg.org/) included, as well with the Google Play store (internal name "Phonesky") but **both are not activated by default** (this exactly wanted that way, leaving the choice to the user).

 If you are using the _Slim_ flavor you can install MicroG on your own though.
 Just keep in mind that you **can NOT lock the bootloader** in this case!